agarwalutkarsh554/RepoOfTime/Java/README.md

 - HelloWorld

 ## Notice
-Any projects that are italicized need to run git submodule update --init --recursive.
+Any projects that are italicized need to run `git submodule update --init --recursive`.